 Sizeable changes in the composition of microorganisms in a microbiome, that result in a reduction of the microbiome’s ability to function optimally, are referred to as dysbiosis.
 Common forms of dysbiosis in human gut samples are increased levels of Proteobacteria or reduction in diversity.
-However, often studies are only able to describe a changed microbiome but not to label it dysbiotic as it entails a malfunction not optimal to the host.
+However, often studies are only able to describe a changed microbiome but not label it dysbiotic as it entails a malfunction not optimal to the host.

 Normalization across samples of sequencing data is performed to account for differences in sequencing depths.

 Rarefaction to even read count

 This is often performed by subsampling, without replacement of the QC’ed set of reads, to a smaller, predetermined, and fixed total.
 “Without replacement” means that each read that is selected and assigned to the normalized sample is not returned to the original pool, and thus cannot be selected again.
-An advantage of this approach is that data is retained as count data and thereby allows for further analyses with statistical tools requiring count data.
+An advantage of this approach is that data is retained as count data and thereby allows for further analysis with statistical tools requiring count data.

 Normalization by sample sum

 The core microbiome

-The precise definition of the core microbiota varies between studies, but all aim to identify the more reliably detected taxa for further analyses.
+The precise definition of the core microbiota varies between studies, but all aim to identify the more reliably detected taxa for further analysis.
 Measures of mean abundance across samples and fraction of samples with zero abundance are often used to filter the taxa for further analysis.
-Often, lower abundant taxa are removed from further single-taxa analyses or are analyzed using different statistical approaches that better handle their distribution properties.
-Thresholds and statistical models must be selected based on the individual study design, depending on type of microbiome and goal of the analyses.
+Often, lower abundant taxa are removed from further single-taxa analysis or are analyzed using different statistical approaches that better handle their distribution properties.
+Thresholds and statistical models must be selected based on the individual study design, depending on the type of microbiome and goal of the analysis.

 While the definition of a set of core taxa on a study-by-study basis is practical for statistical and interpretational reasons, many studies have aimed to identify a population-scale core, often referred to as the core measurable microbiome (CMM), defined as the taxa found across all or a defined set of human communities.
 While this is an interesting biological question, it is calculated with a different aim than the above-discussed filtering performed for robustness and statistical purposes.